-The NDMC Electricity Billing Fraud Case that took place in 1996 is a typical example.
+Online frauds in NDMC Electricity Billing, which took place in 1996 is a typical example.
 The computer network was used for receipt and accounting of electricity bills by the NDMC, Delhi.
 Collection of money, computerized accounting, record maintenance and remittance in he bank were exclusively left to a private contractor who was a computer professional.
 He misappropriated huge amount of funds by manipulating data files to show less receipt and bank remittance.

 These attacks are used for the commission of financial crimes.
 The key here is to make the alteration so insignificant that in a single case it would go completely unnoticed.
 E.g. a bank employee inserts a program, into the bank’s servers, that deducts a small amount of money (say Rs.
 5 a month) from the account of every customer.
 No account holder will probably notice this unauthorized debit, but the bank employee will make a sizeable amount of money every month.